slashsbluesball/happeo-user-provisioning/README.md

 ## Docker compose
-Alternativelly you can build the and spin up release version of an application using docker compose.
+Alternatively you can build the and spin up release version of an application using docker compose.

 You need to build a compiled jar file as described above.
 This jar file will be used to build an application docker image.